mwiens91/twitch-game-notify/README.md

 streamers:
   "shroud":
     include:
-      - "Valorant" # notify me only when shroud plays Rainbow Six: Siege "hasanabi":
+      - "Valorant" # notify me only when shroud plays Valorant "hasanabi":
     include:
       - "*"        # notify me when Hasan plays any game